 The 1st May was a festival of the Shining God – Belenos.
 His role was to ensure fertile and healthy land that was disease free.

 A lot like Samhain (Halloween), this time of year also encourages the veil between our world and the next to become thin, so that intuitive communications are that much stronger.

 Beltane was a fire festival, there were many reasons for the fire:

 Spring cleaning – in the sense of cleansing herds of insects and animal winter bedding.

-Bale Fire – meaning funeral fire, traditionally built from nine different woods, that cumulate in a growing light that symbolises the coming of a strong summer.
+Bale Fire – meaning funeral fire, was traditionally built from nine different woods.
+That cumulated in a growing light that symbolises the coming of a strong summer.

 Farmers may have guided female cattle through the fires to encourage fertility.
 People would jump over them to help their own fertility as well as their finances and luck.

 The May Day period is considered to be prosperous.
 Herbs, trees and flowers were often associated with different ways of boosting luck.
 For example, Birch for abundance and love.
 Hawthorn for attracting a partner, increasing sexuality and ultimately fertility.
 Rowan for protection and healing.